 In addition, the bill would require that not later than six years after the date of enactment of the Act, the Secretary of Agriculture (acting through the Chief of the Forest Service) shall study the feasibility of opening a new trail, for vehicles measuring 50 inches or less, connecting Forest Service Highway 95 to the existing off- highway vehicle trail system, in the Ballinger Canyon off-highway vehicle area.

-Status: 7/12/23 The bill was considered by the Public Lands, Forests, and Mining Committee.
+Status: 12/14/23 After being considered by the Public Lands, Forests and Mining Committee and by the Senate Committee on Natural Resources, the bill was Ordered Reported.